 Technicians working in government agencies, colleges or those with specialties in surgery, animal behavior, anesthesia and especially Dentistry have the highest revenues.
 The more educated and experienced ones naturally receive a higher vet tech salary than the rest.

-The future is promising as the average vet tech salary rises and also the demand for new veterinary technicians get bigger and better.
-Approximately there are 3.000 new annual job opening for vet techs in the United States only.
-The pet industry is growing large and people tend to spend more and more money on their pets and thus require better and specialized treatment for them.
+The future is promising as the average vet tech salary rises as well as the demand for new veterinary technicians..
+Approximately there are 3.000 new annual job openings for vet techs in the United States.
+The pet industry is growing substantially and people tend to spend more money on their pets and thus require better and specialized treatment for them.

-The veterinary profession is moving towards a more specialized animal care.
-The procedures performed on sick animals are becoming more complex and require a personalized care and specialized personnel.
-That’s why it hasn’t been more exciting and challenging to become a special vet tech than now, with an expected higher vet tech salary in the future.
+The veterinary profession is moving towards specialized animal care.
+The procedures performed on sick animals are becoming more complex and require personalized care and personnel.

 Vet Tech characteristics and opportunities

 This is a job intended for animal lovers, who also happen to have a passion for science.
-Technicians spend more time with the patients rather than the veterinarians do and often bond with them and build long-lasting relationships, both with the animals and the owners.
+Technicians spend an extensive amount of time with the patients and often bond with them and build long-lasting relationships, both with the animals and the owners.

 First, there are the schools for technician speculates that are in high demand on the labor market.
 In the US there are about 20 academies and societies that offer technician specialties courses.
 Some of them include the fields of dermatology, surgery, internal medicine, dental care, veterinary nutrition, laboratory animals, emergency and critical care etc.